Priceless bugreports

 (Expected results)

-Also you've to tell where exactly the defect has been found, in which environment and also give the bug a short title.
+Also, you've to tell where exactly the defect has been found and give the bug a short title.

-What have you done.
-What actions have you taken to get this result, step by step.
+What did you do?
+What actions have you taken to get this result?
+Explain step by step.

-What have you got.
-After you have executed all the steps mentioned above.
+What did you get after you have executed all the steps mentioned above?
 This is the actual defect.

-What did you expected.
+What did you expect?
 What you think must happen after the same steps are executed in the correct system.

 Also:

-Where happened.
+Where did it happen?
 This info must be also present in the bugreport.
-The reader must have an immediate understanding of the scope of the problem i.e. which part of the system could be affected.
+The reader must have an immediate understanding of the scope of the problem, i.e. which part of the system could be affected.
 You don't have to write this down as an additional item.
 You just have to mention it.
-You may also tell this in the "What have I done" clause because travelling thru the system to the buggy form could be considered actions as well.
+You may also tell this in the «What did I do» clause because travelling through the system to the buggy form could be considered actions as well.

 Environment.
-Everything that is not an action but what is important to know.
-Say, for web application, you must note the browser/OS combination.
+This comprises of everything that is not an action but what is important to know.
+Say, for a web application, you must note the browser/OS combination.

 Title.
 This is the shortest bug description possible.
 You will use it later in bugs lists, hallway discussions, etc.